n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 layout: post
 title: "Inspecting the memory layout of a Rust blink program for Arduino"
 date: 2025-5-12 10:00:00
-tags: [rust, arduino, embedded, memory, hal]
+tags: [rust, arduino, embedded, memory, hal, reverse-engineering, assembly]
 ---

 Unless you prefer to define registers, addresses, and toggle bits manually, the simplest Rust "Blinky" program